ikaem/svorc_proto_v1/next.md

-1. ctest get budget controller all states and public methods
+1. continue tests with on load budget